sunshinescience/sunshinescience.github.io/_posts/2019-07-26-pandas-cheatsheet.md

 <img src="/assets/img/pandas_join3.png" width="350" height="400">

-.  .  .
+<center>.  .  .<center>

 This post barely touches the surface of all of the amazing capabilities of the pandas library.
-If you liked this tutorial, please have a look at my example on cleaning and formatting near star catalog data using pandas, which can be found [here](https://sunshinescience.github.io/2019/06/30/pandas-example1_stars.html).
+If you liked this tutorial, please have a look at the example on cleaning and formatting near star catalog data using pandas, which can be found [here](https://sunshinescience.github.io/2019/06/30/pandas-example1_stars.html).

-For the pandas documentation, please see [here](https://pandas.pydata.org/pandas-docs/stable/).
-For some advanced examples using pandas, please see the [cookbook](https://pandas.pydata.org/pandas-docs/stable/user_guide/cookbook.html).
+For in depth knowledge on pandas, please see the documentation [here](https://pandas.pydata.org/pandas-docs/stable/).
+For some advanced examples using pandas, see the [cookbook](https://pandas.pydata.org/pandas-docs/stable/user_guide/cookbook.html).